Yedpt/musenion/README.md

 Musenion 🎨
 Musenion is a creative web platform where users can explore an interactive virtual gallery and upload memes for community engagement.
-This project was built using React, Styled Components, and React Router.
+This project was built using ReactJS, Styled Components, and React Router.

 Table of Contents
 Installation